 According to the properties of total variation (TV) distance \cite{TV2002RelatedLipschitz}, we obtain

-where $L>0$ is the Lipschitz constant of the Q-function, $\epsilon=D_{\mathrm{KL}}(\pi^*(a|s)||\hat{\pi}(a|s))$.
-Combine Eq. \ref{eq_A_func_final} and Eq. \ref{eq_DRL_TV}, we get
+where $L>0$ is the Lipschitz constant of the Q-function, $\epsilon=D_{\mathrm{KL}}(\pi^*(\mathbf{a}|\mathbf{s})||\hat{\pi}(\mathbf{a}|\mathbf{s}))$.
+Combine Eq. (\ref{eq_A_func_final}) and Eq. (\ref{eq_DRL_TV}), we get

-Further, combining Eq. \ref{eq_DRL_V_gap_ini} and Eq. \ref{eq_DRL_TV_final}, we can get
+Further, combining Eq. (\ref{eq_DRL_V_gap_ini}) and Eq. (\ref{eq_DRL_TV_final}), we can get

-The KL divergence term can be bounded using Eq. \ref{eq_uncond2cond_final}.
+The KL divergence term can be bounded using Eq. (\ref{eq_uncond2cond_final}).
 In DRL, the target value function is externally defined, and a larger discount factor $\gamma$ implies that the objective places more emphasis on long-term outcomes.
 As $\gamma$ approaches 1, the gap between the predicted policy and the optimal policy tends to increase over an infinite time horizon.
 The Lipschitz constant $L$ characterizes the smoothness or complexity of the state-value function.
-Larger $L$ indicates a more complex objective, which in turn leads to a larger gap between the predicted and optimal policies.
+A larger $L$ indicates a more complex objective, which, in turn, leads to a larger gap between the predicted and optimal policies.

-In summary, Eq. \ref{eq_DRL_bound_res} applies the existing KL divergence bound from conditional GDM distribution learning to derive a bound on the difference in state value functions between the learned and optimal policies.
-Unlike Eq. \ref{eq_sg_bound_boltzmann}, which concerns one-shot solution generation, Eq. \ref{eq_DRL_bound_res} considers externally defined reward objectives in MDP problems.
-Nevertheless, it similarly accounts for factors such as task complexity.
+{In summary, Eq. (\ref{eq_DRL_bound_res}) applies the existing KL divergence bound from conditional GDM distribution learning to derive a bound on the difference in state value functions between the learned and optimal policies, and further identifies several key factors that influence this bound.}

 \begin{remark}[{Generalization Bound}] {When a GDM serves as a one-shot optimization solution generator or an MDP policy, its generalization error is bounded.
 This boundary is characterized by a KL-divergence-based bound on the generalization error of the GDM’s distribution-learning objective and highlights several influencing factors, including training duration, dataset size, problem complexity, and the discount factor.} \end{remark}